 Ms. Berger made her European debut as the soprano soloist in performances of Mozart’s Requiem with the Baltimore Choral Arts Society in Paris, Oiron, and Aix-en-Provence, France in 2007, under the direction of Tom Hall.
-She performs throughout the season with the Baltimore Choral Arts Society, Concert Artists of Baltimore Symphonic Chorale, and as soprano soloist at Christ Lutheran Church at Baltimore’s Inner Harbor.
+She performs throughout the season with the Baltimore Choral Arts and as soprano soloist at Christ Lutheran Church at Baltimore’s Inner Harbor.

 In May 2023, Ms. Berger completes an MFA in Creative Writing and Publishing Arts from the University of Baltimore.
-She also holds a Bachelor of Arts in musicology and English literature at Oberlin College and a Master of Music degree in vocal performance from the Peabody Conservatory.
-She studied with Penelope Mackay at the Royal Academy of Music in London; coached with Mark Markham, Clara Taylor, Julius Drake and Ian Partridge; and has performed in masterclasses with John Shirley-Quirk, Max van Egmond, Phyllis Curtin, and Richard Miller.
+She also holds a Bachelor of Arts in musicology and English literature from Oberlin College and a Master of Music degree in voice from the Peabody Conservatory.
+She studied with Penelope Mackay at the Royal Academy of Music in London; coached with Mark Markham, Clara Taylor, Julius Drake and Ian Partridge; and she has performed in masterclasses with John Shirley-Quirk, Max van Egmond, Phyllis Curtin, and Richard Miller.
 In addition to singing, Ms. Berger writes fiction and makes wearable art which you can see here.